DhruvKinger/Dream11/README.md

 ## Furture Scope:
-* Windows application development for other mac and Linux, so that the Rudhir: A BDMS is easily accessible to user easily anywhere and get the benefits.
+* Windows application development for other mac and Linux, so that the Dream11 is easily accessible to user easily anywhere and can play th game.
 The core benefit of the application development lies in improved quality of interface through timely response.
-Moreover, windows applications support vital features like uploading pictures.
+Moreover, windows applications support vital features.
-*	We can check location from GPS and it can easily tell other Individual Donor to donate blood at this place where blood is required.
+*	We can check location from GPS that from which location the new user has registered.
-* The system could also be enhanced by adding the voice response system through the voice control system, which would help the user to quickly react instead of typing.
+* The system could also be enhanced by adding the Machine Learning to the project that is it can be used in future to predict the result of the match using Azure Machine Learning.
-* We can add report submission forms to Individual Donors.
-So that it must be verified that one who is willing to give blood is free   from diseases.